BUEC500C1/video-ZhaoPeixi627/README.md

 ## Set Up
+### Twitter API
-*Twitter API: to run the twitter API, users need to import their own API keys.
+To run the twitter API, users need to import their own API keys.
+### cv2
-*cv2: users need to install the opencv enviornment before they use cv2.
+Users need to install the opencv enviornment before they use cv2.
 Command is : pip install pip install openCV-python.
+### Font
-*Users need to include the STIXGeneral.ttf in the file to run the program.
+Users need to include the STIXGeneral.ttf in the file to run the program.
+### Images
+I set the images size as (1960,1024) and color(30,144,255).
+And I set the text to write at the position of (10,200) in the image.
+### Video
+I set the video fps as 0.333 and resize the image to (1960,1024).

 ## Step of the homework
 ### Develop a queue system that can exercise your requirements with stub functions.